Liling

-Liling (醴陵 (Lǐlíng)) is a county-level city and the 12th most populous county-level division in Hunan Province, China; it is under the administration of the prefecture-level city of Zhuzhou.
+Liling (醴陵 (Lǐlíng)) is a county-level city and the 12th most populous county-level division in Hunan Province, China, under the administration of the prefecture-level city of Zhuzhou.
 Located on the middle eastern margin of the province, the city is bordered to the north by Liuyang City, to the west by Lusong District and Zhuzhou County, to the south by You County, and to the east by Xiangdong District of Yichun, Shangli County of Jiangxi.
 Liling City covers 2,157 km2 with registered population of 978,900 and resident population of 1,060,000 (as of 2015).

 Liling is known for its traditional porcelain and firework industries.
-The "Chairman Mao" porcelain produced in Liling is used as gifts for presidents.
+The "Chairman Mao" porcelain produced in Liling is used as gifts for foreign heads of state.

 Liling has extensive transport links, such as G60 (Hukun highway), S11 (Yueru Highway), 320, and 106 national roads.
 Also, there is the Liling Hukun High speed train station and Liling train station, which mainly serves trains going east and west across China as well as local trains in Hunan.
 Additionally, Liling is only 90 km south of Changsha Huanghua International Airport (CSX).

 Liling has had a booming economy since the beginning of the 21st century.
 In 2010, Liling had a GDP of 26.37 billion.